 You can get more information about hospices from the Hospice Palliative Care Ontario website: www.hpco.ca/.

-Your local Community Care Access Centre (CCAC) may help you to find hospice care in your community.
-You can find your local CCAC by calling 310-2222 toll-free from anywhere in Ontario or on the internet at: http://healthcareathome.ca/.
+Your Local Health Integration Network (LHIN) may help you to find hospice care in your community.
+You can find your LHIN by calling 310-2222 toll-free from anywhere in Ontario or on the internet at: http://healthcareathome.ca/.

 Getting legal help

 The law is complicated, so you should get legal advice about your situation.
-If you are living with HIV in Ontario, please Contact Us for free legal advice.
-If you live in Ontario you can contact your local community legal clinic: www.legalaid.on.ca/clinics.
+If you are living with HIV in Ontario, please contact us for free legal advice about this or other legal issues.
+If you live in Ontario you can contact your local community legal clinic for information about services in your community.
+You can find your local legal clinic on the Legal Aid Ontario website: www.legalaid.on.ca/en/getting/type_civil-clinics.asp.